Vysybyl/qarabas/_posts/1983-12-27-nullpunkt-manifesto-en.md

 You will be mistaken.
 You will take the wrong decisions; you will invest in the wrong endeavors; you will choose the longest road and you will get lost.
 You will see structure and stability where there is nothing but torture and chaos.
 You will build on top of these illusions plans and projects that will collapse loudly.
 You will be a stranger to yourself and to others.
 You will judge with arrogance everyone that you do not understand.
 You will cheat and be cheated.
 You will betray yourselfe repeatedly due to your ignorance.
 You will learn to be obedient and productivo, or sly and dishonest, or lazy, or something else.

-You will think yourself as what you are not.
+You will think about yourself as what you are not.
 You will ignore your body and that will not respond you: it will fall ill and rotten.
 Even so broken, you will keep under the yoke fed by illusions.
 You will hope what will never be and that will lacerate you.

 You will be mean: you will not look at yourself into the mirror and when you will do it to take off your mask you will be horrified by glimpsing the void where you expected to see you face.